solonas13/aw/README.md

 When publishing work that is based on the results from AW please cite:

-Yannis Almirantis, Jia Gao, Costas Iliopoulos, Manal Mohamed, Solon Pissis, and Dimitris Polychronopoulos.
-Linear-Time Computation of Avoided Words, Submitted to the Symposium of Experimental Algorithms (SEA 2016).
+Yannis Almirantis, Panagiotis Charalampopoulos, Jia Gao, Costas S. Iliopoulos, Manal Mohamed, Solon P. Pissis, and Dimitris Polychronopoulos.
+Optimal Computation of Avoided Words, In preparation.